Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 <style>div#toc{height:200px;overflow:auto;}</style>

+## Qumulo Core 7.1.0 (Quarterly)
+{{page.varDownloadsRelnotes}}
+* Improved NFSv4.1 performance for writes and reads
+* Configured Qumulo Core to move a minimal number of IP addresses
+* Configured S3 and HTTP servers to accept HTTP headers with empty values

 ## Qumulo Core 7.0.2
 {{page.varDownloadsRelnotes}}
 * Added the ability for the system to explain user access that an S3 bucket access policy allows